 I suspect your expectations are (or have been) similar.
 But here is something I find to be true nationwide: No one in your agency (no one!) wants to be you.
 None of them want to actually sit down and write the grant.
 So, they often sympathize a bit and try to help.
 They even think they are helping.
 Familiar comments from colleagues and bosses may include:

 - You just let me know if there’s anything you need from me.

 - I’d love to talk with you about it, but I have a meeting in …

 - Did you get the 14 journal articles I sent you?
 Everything you need to know is in there.

 - You got that thing written yet?

 And those are not the only signs of ignorance, that is, the lack of knowledge your co-workers and bosses have about what your work entails or how it gets done.
 They don’t know the difference between objectives and activities, goals and milestones, character spaces and word counts.
 They really don’t care.
-They may even believe you simply sit in your cubicle day in, day out writing brilliant words that are gleaned from thin air.
+They may even believe you simply sit in your cubicle day in and day out, writing brilliant words gleaned from thin air.